phalcon/documentation/docs/db-models-cache.md

     }
 }
 ```
-In the above code snippet we call the `parse()` method from the [Phalcon\Mvc\Model\Query][mvc-model-query] in order to get the intermediate representation of the PHQL query itself.
+In the above code snippet, we call the `parse()` method from the [Phalcon\Mvc\Model\Query][mvc-model-query] in order to get the intermediate representation of the PHQL query itself.
 We then ensure that we process all the parameters and types (if passed).
 Then we check if there are any conditions supplied in the `where` element of the intermediate representation.
 The fields in the conditions can have an `order` also.
 We will need to recursively check the conditions tree to find the information that we are looking for.

 We are using the `CustomNodeVisitor` helper that recursively checks the conditions looking for fields that will return the range to be used in the cache.

-Lastly we will check if the cache has data and return it.
-Alternatively we will execute the query and then store the results in the cache prior to return it back.
+Lastly, we will check if the cache has data and return it.
+Alternatively, we will execute the query and then store the results in the cache prior to returning it back.

 ```php
 <?php